Who can we help?

 Baroness Cousins on the importance of languages to GB March 21, 2015

 Students can undertake a project within your company to meet a business need.
-Student placements generally run from January – May or October to December and last for 40 – 50 hours in total (in general this works out to one day per week for 8-10 weeks).
+Student placements generally run from January – May or October to December (but this is flexible) and last for 40 – 50 hours in total (in general this works out to one day per week for 8-10 weeks).
 The days and hours are flexible and can be agreed between the student and placement provider.
 Previous projects students have undertaken whilst on placements include:

 In terms of your own time, you will need to commit to overseeing the placement student while they are working in your company.
 This means ensuring that a thorough induction is undertaken including any health and safety requirements, and regular progress meetings are undertaken to monitor the progress of the student placement.
 If you don’t have a dedicated office space it is possible for the student to work remotely, although you will need to have public liability insurance.

 Students working in international groups will take your brief and work on it for 4-5 weeks before presenting their results to you.
 How much time the students are able to dedicate to the project varies depending on their course and other commitments.

 Previous projects have taken the following format: